iadavof/Cwic/README.md

 * Managing reservations.
 With availability tracker when making a new reservation.
 * Keeping a history of changes made to reservations by whom.
 * Possiblity to add slack times to reservations, time that is automatically blocked before or after the reservation because it is needed to set up the entity for next use.
-* CRM features, keeping track of customer information, with conventient sticky notes and contact registration.
+* CRM features, keeping track of customer information, with convenient sticky notes and contact registration.
 Possibility to add multiple contacts to one customer.
 * Custom statuses for entities.
 * Calendar views for getting insight in the bookings and availability.
 And directly adding or editing reservations.
 * Overview of current reservations and their progress.